-Allow yourself about 1 to 11⁄2 hours to complete the break-in procedure.
-The engine break-in period will take 5 tanks of fuel in the model.
-The breakin time is not the time to impress your friends with your new model.
-You must wait until the engine is fully broken in before attempting sustained high-speed running.
+Allow yourself about 1 to 11/2 hours to complete the break-in procedure.
+The engine break-in period will take 5 tanks of fuel in a T-Maxx 3.3.
+The break-in time is not the time to impress your friends with your new T-Maxx 3.3.
+You must wait until the engine is fully broken in before attempting sustained high speed running.
 Patience and careful attention during break-in will reward you with the best-performing TRX 3.3 Racing Engine possible.

 During break-in, your engine may appear to malfunction with symptoms like stalling, inconsistent performance, and fouled glow plugs.
 These are simply the normal "break-in pains" engines sometimes go through.
 They will disappear once your engine is fully broken in.
 Many owners report not experiencing any of these symptoms with TRX Racing Engines.
-We recommend replacing the glow plug with a new one (included) after the engine break-in procedure.
+We recommend to go ahead and replace the glow plug with a new one (included) after the engine break in procedure.